vb2ae/vb2ae.github.io/_posts/2020-10-25-Guard Methods in Caliburn Micro.md

  In this example we add an Action Message which is tells the button call a method called CountUp when the button is pressed.

  Guard methods will fire before the click method to make sure it is ok to run the button click event.
-To add a Guard Method to add a method that starts with Casn before the click event method name.
+To add a Guard Method to add a method that starts with Can before the click event method name.
 So for this example the method name is CanCountUp.

          public bool CanCountUp(int i)
         {